mmphego/mmphego.github.io/_posts/2021-07-25-How-to-configure-Jaeger-Data-source-on-Grafana-and-debug-network-issues-with-Bind-utilities.md

 I, therefore, decided to document this guide below which takes you through the installation of Jaeger to incorporate it into Grafana and troubleshooting.

 **Note:** This post will not be about using Jaeger for distributed tracing and backend/frontend application performance/latency optimization.
-If that's something that interests you then checkout this [post](https://www.digitalocean.com/community/tutorials/how-to-implement-distributed-tracing-with-jaeger-on-kubernetes) very useful.
+If that's something that interests you then check out this [post](https://www.digitalocean.com/community/tutorials/how-to-implement-distributed-tracing-with-jaeger-on-kubernetes) very useful.

 **Note:** This post assumes that: